mgcaret/rom4x/README.md

 # The Whole Story

 The Apple II Plus was the first computer my family owned.
 It's what I learned to program on.
 We spent hours at the keyboard typing in programs from magazines, and eventually I learned to modify them and write my own.
 As technology progressed, I switched to PCs like almost everyone else and largely forgot about the Apple II after the 90s.
-But, I held on to most of the stuff I'd acquired for it, much of which became cheap in the years after Apple discontinued the product line.
+I still had an interest in my Apple IIs and managed to get hold of some more gear, including a //c and a couple of IIgs machines.
+The prices bottomed out a few years after Apple discontinued the line.
+Eventually I moved on and boxed it all up, sold a bit, but I held on to most of the interesting stuff I'd acquired.

 ## The Beginning and the New Old